AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/15558450-2853-49d7-9293-b5cfd3151c3f)

-Then set difficultly to "Easy Guitar".
+Then set difficulty to "Easy Guitar".
 You can chart different charts to different difficulties the player can choose on the fly.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/cbb705a1-e8ad-4dcf-8427-989d194a8378)